iddekingej/ofgui/Readme.txt

 	cmake ..
 	make

-This program can be installed by running  "make install"  or the program can be directly run from the build folder.
-Procgui can be run as a normal user or as a root.
+This program can be installed by running  "make install"  or it can directly run from the build folder.
+Ofgui can run under a normal user or as a root.

+Translation:
+There is only a English and a Dutch translation.
+When the program is installed with "make install" and with a prefix /usr/local, it's possible that the Dutch translation doesn't work.

+This can be solved when to program is build as follows:

+mkdir build
+cd build
+cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr ..
+make
+sudo make install